 To learn more about the crucial role of values, click here for the personal values page.

 In short, your feelings are there for a reason.
 If that reason is unhealthy thought patterns, there are ways to address this.
 In particular, the CBT model can be most helpful in dealing with this issue.
 However, guilt may also exist due to value conflict.
 If, after your self-examination, you feel that you did do something wrong, it’s time to consider asking for forgiveness.
+Sometimes trauma survivors carry guilt about things that they know (intellectually speaking) are not their fault, but are still felt in the gut.
+More on emotional trauma on this page.

 If you feel that you did something you regret, or didn’t do something that you feel you should have done, ask yourself if you need to forgive yourself or ask someone else for forgiveness.
 Whether this is writing a letter, talking with someone directly, or journaling/introspecting, asking forgiveness with an honest heart can help us move forward and become ‘unstuck’ from guilty feelings.
 A fantastic resource on the powerful concept of forgiveness is a book by Nobel Peace Prize-winning Desmond Tutu entitled “The Book of Forgiving”.
 This is a fantastic and easy read that invites the reader to learn from others who have struggled with and overcome their own remorse or anger in being able to forgive, ask for forgiveness, and move forward in life.
 The book also discusses what forgiveness is and is not, and outlines a very practical, four-step approach to forgiveness.